keithamus/sort-package-json/README.md

 #### `--check` flag

 When you want to check if your files are sorted, you can run CLI with the `--check` flag (or `-c`).
 This will output a list of not sorted files, if any.
 The exit code will also correspond to how many files are not sorted.
+The maximum possible value is 255.

 ```bash
 $ sort-package-json "**/package.json" --check